kingparks/cursor-vip/README.md

 Enjoy cursor-vip:
 * Open the CURSOR code editor, click the settings icon in the upper right corner, and you can see that you are already a VIP account.
-* //TODO The chat question function is currently not working well, to be fixed; you can use code prompts and code comments to make up for this defect.
+* Enjoy code prompts and chat functions.

 ### Star History
 ![Star History Chart](https://api.star-history.com/svg?repos=kingparks/cursor-vip&type=Date)